apache/trafficserver/doc/reference/configuration/records.config.en.rst

    `proxy.config.http.enable_url_expandomatic`_ is set to ``1`` (the default value), then you do not have to add *``www.``* and
    *``.com``* to this list because Traffic Server automatically tries www. and .com after trying the values you've specified.

-.. ts:confvar:: CONFIG proxy.config.dns.resolv_conf STRING /etc/resolv.conf
+.. ts:cv:: CONFIG proxy.config.dns.resolv_conf STRING /etc/resolv.conf

    Allows to specify which ``resolv.conf`` file to use for finding resolvers.
 While the format of this file must be the same as the standard ``resolv.conf`` file, this option allows an administrator to manage the set of resolvers in an external configuration file, without affecting how the rest of the operating system uses DNS.

-.. ts:confvar:: CONFIG proxy.config.dns.round_robin_nameservers INT 0
+.. ts:cv:: CONFIG proxy.config.dns.round_robin_nameservers INT 0
    :reloadable:

    Enables (``1``) or disables (``0``) DNS server round-robin.

-.. ts:confvar:: CONFIG proxy.config.dns.nameservers STRING NULL
+.. ts:cv:: CONFIG proxy.config.dns.nameservers STRING NULL
    :reloadable:

    The DNS servers.

-.. ts:confvar:: CONFIG proxy.config.srv_enabled INT 0
+.. ts:cv:: CONFIG proxy.config.srv_enabled INT 0
    :reloadable:

    Indicates whether to use SRV records for orgin server lookup.